I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 Here is another example of the “Mom Shot” verses a prompt shot.
 The top image they are looking at the camera.
 (Classic photo that works great for Christmas cards!)
 The bottom one shows the love and interaction between the family members but I instructed them to look at each other and laugh.
 (I probably said something punny – haha – I think I’m funny.)

-Thirdly, get to know the photographer.
-Read their about me page on their website.
+Read their “about me” page on their website.
 Watch and interact on their Instagram and Facebook stories and posts.
 Message them and ask them questions, or share what your vision is before booking a session.
 The more you find out before, the better the experience – or saves you from a bad experience.

 I’ve heard so many horror stories when it comes to people booking a photographer that they didn’t mesh with which honestly breaks my heart.
 Don’t let that be you.